 You don’t want to make a mistake here, because this costs you a door.
 You also want it to be super tight in order to look nice.
 I measured each door 3x to be sure of the correct sizes.
-I have kept 5mm clearance for top and bottom.
+I have kept a 5mm clearance for the top and bottom.
 Looking back I should have used 8 on the bottom side as it’s really tight there.

-These cut’s I made with the circular saw and the guide rail.
+These cuts I made with the circular saw and the guide rail.
 To prevent the veneer layer on the door from splintering, I took several measures:

 saw blade must be used with a minimum of 60 teeth;

 saw shallow and first saw the cut 5 mm deep;

-- Thereafter put the saw ‘deeper’ and cut through – and – through.
+put the saw ‘deeper’ and cut through – and – through.

 The result of this is that the doors have

-After this I hung the doors.
+After this, I hung the doors.
 With the sawn doors, I noticed that the door turned against the drywall on the hinge side and top.
 I solved this by scraping the doors at the top point and inside a little more (approx. 5 mm).
 You don’t see any of this on the outside.

 Step 5: Finishing

 After the doors have been sawn and hung, you can adjust them with the hinges.